gsbDBI/torch-choice/README.md

 We highly recommend users to go through [tutorials](https://github.com/gsbDBI/torch-choice/blob/main/tutorials) we prepared to get a better understanding of what the package offers.
 We present multiple examples, and for each case we specify the utility form.

 ## Installation
+We offer two ways to install the package.
+### Installation from Pip
+Simply run `pip install torch-choice` to install the package.
+This will install the latest *stable* version of the package.

+### Installation from Source
+For those wish to leverage the latest feature, you can install `torch-choice` from Github source.

 1. Clone the repository to your local machine or server.
 2. Install required dependencies using: `pip3 install -r requirements.txt`.
 3. Run `pip3 install torch-choice`.